-Physicians who are caring for the patient and request records from us do not need a Release of Information (ROI) form.
+Physicians who are caring for the patient and request records from us do not need an authorization form.
 They may call or fax their request.
 We consider this follow-up patient care.

 You can have information added to make your record to make it more complete or accurate.
-This is called the right to amend your record.
+This is called the "right to amend" your record.
 In certain cases, your provider can deny this request; in that situation, you have the right to add a short statement of your own to the record.
-For further information, please see "Your Medical Record Rights in Montana."

-Spouse: You may only access your spouse's records with an active Power of Attorney for their medical care.
+Spouse: You may only access your spouse's records with an active power of attorney for his or her medical care.

-A person under 18 who is married is considered emancipated, and a parent may not then access their medical records.
+A person under 18 who is married is considered emancipated, and a parent may not access his or her medical records.

-No. Once a child reaches the age of 18, they must sign their own release to give consent for a parent to access their medical records.
+No. Once children reach the age of 18, they must sign their own release to give consent for a parent to access their medical records.

 If you are the personal representative of the deceased person’s estate (such as executor or administrator), you have the right to get that person’s records from a health care provider.
 However, if there is no personal representative, those records may be accessed by the following in the order listed: